 The storage boxes, located below the cockpit lounge seats, are drained by gravity to the cockpit deck.
 Water drains from the bridge deck to the stern cockpit and then overboard through the engine compartment hatch drain system.

 Rope Locker Drains

-The rope locker drains overboard through a fitting in the starboard hull side.
+The rope locker drains overboard through fittings in the port and starboard hull sides.
 It is important to inspect the drain frequently to remove any accumulated debris.

 7.4 Cabin Drains